 The folder where all possible types of this scenario are saved is looking like the following:

 Executing test scripts on BlazeMeter

-As we can see in Figure 2 there is no possibility to run Selenium script as a Performance test through BlazeMeter recorder.
-But, there is a possibility to run combined JMeter + Selenium test as End User Experience Monitoring which means that the load will be configured on JMeter script and Selenium will be run in the background in order to collect metrics on how the browser responds on rendering external files as java scripts, images, css, etc. while the test is running via Taurus.
+As we can see in Figure 2 there is no possibility of running the Selenium script as a Performance test through the BlazeMeter recorder.
+But, there is a possibility to run a combined JMeter + Selenium test as End User Experience Monitoring which means that the load will be configured on JMeter script and Selenium will be run in the background in order to collect metrics on how the browser responds on rendering external files as java scripts, images, css, etc. while the test is running via Taurus.

-On the next screen (Figure 5), we will choose the Performance Test assuming that we already recorded the script as explained above with the desired scenario.
+On the next screen (Image 5), we will choose the Performance Test assuming that we already recorded the script as explained above with the desired scenario.